statamic/docs/content/collections/extending-docs/data.md

 Now it’ll be written to file.
 Nice.

 ### Events
-When you are saving your data instance, the `Statamic\Events\EntrySaving` and `Statamic\Events\EntrySaved` events are dispatched.
+When you are saving or creating your data instance, the `EntrySaving`, `EntryCreated` and the `EntrySaved` events are dispatched.
 In some cases, you would rather suppress those events.
 For example, to prevent causing an infinite loop of `EntrySaved` events.
 ``` php
 $entry->saveQuietly();
 ```